sourcery-ai-experiments/blog.nathanv.me/content/posts/fixing-schwinn-bicycle/index.md

 {{< figure src="img/old-phone-number.jpg" alt="Rusty paint" position="center" style="border-radius: 8px;" caption="The phone number is 10 digits???" captionPosition="center" >}}

-I want to get a file and a bit of close-enough spray paint to cover over it.
+I want to get a file and a bit of close-enough spray paint to cover it.

 ## Conclusion